deartc/FitBitLit/README.md

 I read data from an external file, a Kaggle file and used that data in my project

-I used an Excel data file and included it in my project
+I used an Excel data file and included it in my project.
+I used  Matplotlib to create charts/graphs of data.